Japan - Yokohama National University

 The International Student Center (ISC) is the main site for the JOY program.
 The Center offers international students Japanese language instruction, counseling on living and studying in Japan, and assistance with other matters.
 Two of the Center’s nine faculty, a professor and associate professor, are specifically assigned to coordinate the JOY program.
 Most JOY classes are held at the Center, and the Center lounge provides a social gathering point for overseas and Japanese students.
 All JOY program students will be assigned an advisor in the faculty to which they belong who, along with the two JOY program professors, will offer basic supervision.
 JOY students also usually are assigned counselors from among the Japanese student population to help them adjust to the university and life in Japan.

 Field trips to local places of interest, study trips to businesses, factories, and government organizations, as well as cultural activities are available to JOY students as curricular and extracurricular activities during their stay at YNU.
 On campus, JOY students can join one of the many student clubs centered on special interests in arts, sports, hobbies, or various fields of study.

 The mild climate is marked with clear seasons.
-Summers tend to be hot and humid with some days exceeding 86° F, although temperatures are cooler during the June-July rainy season.
-During winter, the high temperatures range from 41° F to 50° F with only occasional snowfall.
+Summers tend to be hot and humid with some days exceeding 86° F. During winter, the high temperatures range from 41° F to 50° F with only occasional snowfall.
 Temperatures in the spring and fall range from 59° F to 68° F, and there is little rainfall.